voc/voc-player/README.md

 ...
 ```

-We recommend to use a like CSS the following, to keep the player at a constant 16:9 aspect ratio:
+We recommend to use a like CSS the following, to keep the player iframe at a constant 16:9 aspect ratio:
 ```css
 .playerWrap{
   position: relative;